caxian007/WEBI/Courseware/F2F/B/L9&10 Matrix Vocabulary.md

 Morning.
 The day begins.
 This is when the sun rises and birds begin to sing.
 People get up and go to work in the morning.
 Afternoon.
-The sun is hign in the sky in the afternoon.
+The sun is high in the sky in the afternoon.
 Many people are at work in the afternoon.
 Afternoon is between midday and sunset.
 Evening.
 The sun goes down in the evening.